deltachat/deltachat-pages/_posts/2019-10-16-etc-workshop.md

 Juga took over from there to teach everyone how to install a mail server, and what to watch out for.
 To get started I teamed up with a friend, as did the others.
-We could look up the instructions in a pad for how to install & configure a postfix SMTP server - the software taking care of sending e-mails, and receiving them from other mail servers on the Internet.
+We could look up the instructions in a pad for how to install & configure a postfix SMTP server - the software sending and receiving them from other mail servers on the Internet.

 Following everyone getting an SMTP server up and running, the fun part - using it to